 A conversational writing style seemingly breaks all of the grammatical rules.
 It is aimed at the target audience and addresses them as such.
 Its sentences may begin with pronouns and end with verbs.
 Sometimes there are fragmented sentences infused to display a thought.
 Sentences may even begin with “and,” “but,” and “yet.”
-See below for more conversational writing tips.

 One of the things that most writers who are fluent in conversational writing style may do is use an abundance of contractions.
 If the name of the game is to catch and keep the reader’s attention one of the only ways to do this is to use contractions in sentences.